makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-as-wifi-bridge-in-iphone-network.md

 ---
 layout: post
-title: "How to configure Mikrotik as wifi bridge with iphone hotspot"
+title: "Mikrotik wifi bridge for Apple developers"
 permalink: "/how-to-configure-mikrotik-as-wifi-bridge-in-iphone-network/"
 subtitle: "Mikrotik acts as the interface converter, your dev machine in the same network range as your iphone"
 cover-img: /assets/img/cover/img-cover-mikrotik.jpg